Beat the Odds® (BTO): Social & Emotional Skill Building Delivered in a Framework of Drumming

 We offer one-day Beat the Odds® facilitator trainings throughout the year.
 Trainings are open to all—from mental health professionals to teachers to non-profit personnel.
 No previous musical experience is necessary.

 We also offer onsite Beat the Odds® workshops for group stress reduction and community building.
-If interested in arranging a customizable workshop, visit our Services section for Professional Development offerings.
+Learn more about our customizable workshops and presentations offerings.

 “Beyond the fun, openness, vulnerability and connectedness that occurred, I found myself awestruck by the depths of the students reflections.
 Some talked about how this made them feel calm, others focused, confident, happy, etc. One student, who speaks in whispers, led a wave.
 A few shy students celebrated their names with loud, silly rhythms. . . .
 Within the first few minutes of the first class, I couldn’t believe how much insight I could learn about the health and hurts of my kids.
 This experience allowed me to gain so much perspective on students’ mindset and impulses, pains and insecurities.
 And of course, above all, we had a wicked good time. “ — Rebecca Perentin, Department Teacher Leader, English Language Arts (ELA), Delsesto Middle School in Providence, RI, reflecting after delivering BTO to her sixth and seventh grade classes.